chrisdaaz/static-web-scholcomm/content/tutorials/static-site-generators.md

 ---
 title: "Introduction to Static Site Generators"
 weight: 12
-notes: "the tutorial will provide students with hands-on experience using the Hugo static site generator for a library-publishing scenario (10).
-Static site generators are command-line tools that use flat file structures, templates, and data to build websites using modern techniques and standards.
-Students who complete the tutorial will have enough knowledge to either continue using Hugo or nearly any other open source static site generator because most follow the same patterns and principles (11)."
 ---

 This tutorial will teach you the basics of using a static site generator.
 We will be using [Hugo](https://gohugo.io/) to build our demonstration site.
 We'll play the role of a scholarly communications librarian.
 We'll be using a command line terminal to install software and run commands and a text editor to edit and save plain text files. **This in-depth tutotial is estimated to take between one and two hours to complete.**